 A backorder is when a business is open to accepting orders for the stock that it does not have in the warehouse when the order is placed.
 Backordering works well for pre-launch or products that have a strong hype driving their growth.
 It is particularly relevant for products with a history or which have a celebrity driving strong word-of-mouth marketing.
 This process of ordering products that are not currently in stock is known as backordering.

 This method uses predictive analysis to forecast the possible changes in consumer demand in the future.
 In today’s business environment, it is critical to have a strong demand forecasting strategy on your side to foresee the expected changes in the marketplace.
 A good technology platform will let you access such data analytics, which can equip you to make such demand forecasts.

 These are the most popular inventory management techniques that you can adopt in your business to make your processes more efficient.
-With the e-commerce industry expected to grow rapidly in the coming years, inventory management is expected to become all the more significant for the success of any business.
+With the e-commerce industry expected to grow rapidly in the coming years, the inventory management system is expected to become all the more significant for the success of any business.

 - Solutions, Strategies & Benefits of the D2C Business Model in 2023

 - Apparel Industry in India – Trends, Challenges, Opportunities & Solutions